A little about the Mahurangi Regatta

 Meanwhile, famished crews and children are being fed, and the band can be heard warming up.

 By mid-evening, the West City Jazz Orchestraat Mahurangi Regatta’s 2004–2016, styled: Prohibition Big Band has nearly everyone dancing.
 Complementing the colour and warmth of the dancers, the scene offshore is a wall of riding lights stretching up and down the harbour, seemingly without break to Jamieson Bay opposite.
 The effect is enhanced if the tide is full, which it will be at midnight at the 2012 regatta.
 But by then, the musicians will have wended their way home, bar a number taking advantage of local hospitality and the long weekend, and the last of the crews will have found their way back aboard their respective vessels.

-And, from somewhere off Scotts, a solo trumpet sounds a final few soulful notes.
+And, from somewhere off Scotts, a solitary saxophone sounds a final few soulful notes.

 Mahurangi Regatta supporters and collaborators